intersystems-community/irisdemo-demo-htap/ICM/DOC/IRIS_x_AWSAuroraMySql.md

 Answer: **asamaryAuroraMySQL**

 ````
-Do you want IRIS with Mirroring (answer yes or something else if not)?:**
+Do you want InterSystems IRIS with Mirroring (answer yes or something else if not)?:**
 ````
 Answer: **yes**